8.1. Installing Car and Marine Starting Batteries

 8.1.3.
-Thoroughly wash and clean the old battery posts, battery cable terminals clamps or lugs and tray (or battery box) with warm water to minimize problems from acid or corrosion.
+Thoroughly wash or clean the old battery posts, battery cable terminals clamps or lugs and tray (or battery box) with warm water mixed with baking soda to minimize problems from acid or corrosion.
 (Please see Section 3.3 for more information on corrosion.)

 8.1.4.
-Mark all of the battery cable terminal clamps or lugs so you will know how to reconnect to proper battery terminal post and check the cables and cable terminal clamps or lugs closely for damage.
-A loose terminal connection, corrosion, bad crimp (in especially a battery cable terminal clamp or lug with multiple wires into it), or cut cable will cause high resistance and a large voltage drop when high current is running though it.
-If the cables are reversed, you can do extensive damage to your electrical system.
+Mark all of the battery cable terminal clamps or lugs so you will able to identify them to reconnect to proper battery terminal post and check the cables and cable terminal clamps or lugs closely for damage.
+A loose terminal connection, corrosion, bad crimp (especially in a battery cable terminal clamp or lug with multiple wires), or cut cable can cause high resistance and a large voltage drop when high current is running though it.
+If the battery terminal polarity or cables are reversed, you could extensively damage to your electrical system.

 8.1.6.
-Turn off the ignition switch, all electrical switches and breakers and electronic and electrical accessories and appliances.
+Turn off all electrical and electronic accessories and appliances.
 Identify (or take a picture of) the exact location of the battery posts and cables that the terminals were connected to prevent reversing the polarity of the terminals when installing the replacement battery.
-Remove the grounded cable first because this will minimize the possibility of shorting the battery when you remove the other cables.
-The grounded cable is normally NEGATIVE (-).
-Secure the battery cable so that it cannot "spring" loose and make electrical contact.
+Remove the grounded cable first because this will minimize the possibility of shorting the battery when you remove the cables.
+The ground cable is normally NEGATIVE (-).
+Secure the battery cable so that they cannot make electrical contact.
 Next remove the remaining cable which is normally POSITIVE (+).
-Please remember that the battery terminal connector on the end of the POSITIVE (+) battery cable maybe "hot" (or have voltage on it from a parallel battery), so put it in a small plastic bag or cloth around it so that it will not touch the metal frame or engine components.
+Please remember that the battery terminal connector on the end of the POSITIVE (+) battery cable maybe have voltage on it from a parallel battery, so put it in a small plastic bag or cloth around it.
+This is so that it will not contact the metal frame or engine components.
 If necessary mark the polarity of the cables.
 Remove the battery hold down bracket(s) and disconnect any battery electrolyte level sensor leads or battery vent tube, if equipped.

 8.1.7.
 Carefully lift the old battery out and dispose of it by exchanging it when you buy your new replacement battery or by taking it to a recycling center.
-For additional information on recycling batteries, go to http://www.batterycouncil.org/recycling.html.
-Please remember that batteries contain large amounts of harmful lead, acid and other chemicals, so take great care with safety and please dispose of your old battery properly to protect the environment.
+For the location of recycling centers, go to http://www.recyclingmybattery.com/.
+Please remember that batteries are heavy and contain large amounts of harmful lead, acid and other chemicals, so take great care with safety and disposal of your old battery properly to protect the environment.
 BCI reports that approximately 99% of the lead from lead-acid batteries was being recycled in the United States.

 8.1.9.
-Check the positive and negative terminal markings on the replacement battery and position it so that the NEGATIVE (-) cable will connect to the NEGATIVE (-) battery post and the POSITIVE (-) battery cable terminal will connect to the POSITIVE (+) battery post.
+Check the positive and negative post markings on the replacement battery and position it so that the NEGATIVE (-) battery cable terminal will connect to the NEGATIVE (-) battery post and the POSITIVE (-) battery cable terminal will connect to the POSITIVE (+) battery post.
 Reversing the polarity of the electrical system can severely damage or DESTROY it or the battery.
 Insure that the when the hood is fully closed it will not contact the posts on the replacement battery, especially if the replacement battery is higher than the old battery.

 8.1.10.
 After replacing and tightening the hold-down bracket.
 Use of Nyloc self locking nuts will help prevent loose hold-down clamps.
-Remove any plastic caps or covers on the terminals of the replacement battery, and reconnect the cables in reverse order, that is, attach the POSITIVE (+) cable first and the NEGATIVE (-) cable last.
+Remove any plastic caps or covers on the terminals of the replacement battery and reconnect the battery cables in reverse order, that is, attach the POSITIVE (+) cable first and then the NEGATIVE (-) cable last.
 For General Motors-type side terminals, check the length of the bolt and do not tighten more than 4.2 to 5.8 foot pounds, or you could crack the battery case.
 For top terminals, do not tighten more than 5.8 foot pounds and 10 to 15 foot pounds for stud terminals.
 Connections need to be periodically checked for corrosion (or oxidation) and retightened, including the grounding cables between the vehicle's frame and engine block.
 If a parallel battery or "Computer Memory Saver" was used, disconnect it.
 Some vehicles might have battery electrolyte level sensor or battery vent tube that will need to be reconnected.

 8.1.11.
-To prevent corrosion, coat the terminals and exposed metal parts with high temperature grease or silicone.
+To prevent corrosion, coat the terminals and exposed metal parts with high temperature grease, dielectric grease or silicone.
 Please see Section 3.3 for more information on corrosion.